 There has never been a time when I’ve not been involved in the world of education.
 After studying Engineering and Management at Kings’ London, I went straight back to school!

 I taught in both day and boarding environments, at both Prep and Secondary levels in schools in London and the home counties prior to settling in Worcestershire.
-I have spent the last twenty years encouraging teachers, school leaders, pupils, parents and Governors to use technology to enhance teaching and learning as well as improve business functions.
+I have spent the last twenty years encouraging teachers, school leaders, pupils, parents and Governors to use technology to enhance teaching and learning as well as improve business functions, and have been involved in most functions of running schools.

-As well as teach, be a part of leadership teams and manage both academic and technical functions across a group of schools, that has also provided an opportunity to set up and run a Regional Training Centre to offer free CPD to teachers from schools in the Midlands area and beyond.
+As well as teach, be a part of leadership teams and manage both academic and technical functions across a group of schools, I have also set up and run a Regional Training Centre to offer free CPD to teachers from schools in the Midlands area and beyond.
 Thereby attempting to expose, explore and enthuse about the ‘art of the possible’, both to teachers and school leaders alike, helping Headteachers and subject specialists develop strategies to improve teaching and learning, specific to their setting.